Norton Mockridge: Career

 In 1933, Mockridge started work as a reporter for the weekly Mount Kisco Recorder.
 In 1936, he joined The White Plains Daily Reporter, where he became a critic and city editor.
 In 1940, he joined The New York World-Telegram.
 In 1942 during World War II, he joined the U.S. Army and rose to first lieutenant.

 On July 21, 1948, the World-Telegram published a front-page article co-written with Nelson Frank called "Red Ring Bared by Blond Queen."
 The subject was an as-yet unnamed, Mata Hari-like Soviet ex-spy.
 On July 29, 1948, this unnamed ex-spy would come forward and testify before a Senate investigation committee and again on July 31, 1948, before the House Un-American Activities Committee (HUAC).
 The spy's name was Elizabeth Bentley.

 In 1956, Mockridge became city editor of The World-Telegram & Sun.
-In 1963, while he was editor and editor, the newspaper won a Pulitzer Prize for local reporting on a plane crash in Jamaica Bay.
+In 1963, while he was editor, the newspaper won a Pulitzer Prize for local reporting on a plane crash in Jamaica Bay.

 From 1963 to 1964, Mockridge hosted of a daily WCBS radio show, thereafter expanded to the CBS Radio Network until 1970.

 Mockridge was a columnist for The World-Telegram from 1963 to 1966, then syndicated by Scripps-Howard Newspapers and United Feature Syndicate from 1966 until 1980.